 Health app development is not that much different from regular app development, so if we consider the time that is usually necessary, it may fall under three categories:

 - 2-4 months for a simple app

 - 4-6 months for average complexity

 - more than 9 months for a complex app.

 It is fair to say that development for healthcare implies a rather complex process, even if you have a clear product roadmap (which you should, by the way).
 Left aside, the market needs research part, and the particularities of the health sector, you still have plenty of other aspects to consider.

 First compliance.
 It may take several weeks to check all the requirements and get the necessary approvals.

 Then, consider the learning curve.
 Will you employ your own product team for medical app development?
 Do they have the necessary knowledge or need to learn new technology?
 How long would it take them?

 Which features have you envisioned?
 Real-time updates, integration with electronic health records, remote patient monitoring, or medical equipment integration are some features you may consider and that take a longer time to implement.

-One of the questions you need to answer when you plan your health app development is monetization.
+One of the questions you need to answer when you plan your medical app development is monetization.
 How will it make money?
-It is also one of the first questions potential investors ask so if you intend to secure funding, you’d better have a good answer.
+It is also one of the first questions potential investors ask, so if you intend to secure funding, you’d better have a good answer.